jens-koster/the-free-data-stack/README.md

   - airflow
 - 5555 - Celery flower(airflow thing, not tested)
 - 7077 - spark master
+- 9000 - minio S3

 # Storage
-Anything that can reasonably go on S3 shoud do so, we user s3-ninja to emulate S3 locally.
-Sharing data on disk between dockers turned out to be complex and cumbersome.
-Especially the airflow DockerOperator where you do "Docker in Docker", the spawned docker either needs to know a common place  or get the data as a parameter.
-Also, S3 gives a more realistic experience for us to learn from.
+Anything that can reasonably go on S3 shoud do so, we user minio Sharing data on disk between dockers turned out not to solce all use cases.
+The airflow DockerOperator where you do "Docker in Docker", I could not get the spawned docker to mount a host directory.
+S3 and the config api server means we only need to supply the config server url to any docker in docker or host container.
+It is also easier editing a config on file and then directly using it in the code, rather than piping things thorugh env variables and whatnot.
+TFDS is "opinionated", flexibility is traded for simplicity where it makes sense.

-## mounts and volumes
-Let's try to use volumes where possible, but host mounts for stuff like postgrSQL and DuckDB, we want to manual control when that data is deleted or disappears, regardless of docker reinstalls etc.
-The base folder for all shared files should be one of the few things to go in an env variable.
-Preferably a place in your user folder, outside that we're more likely to run into permission issues.
-TBD: *Let's use real folders for the vanilla tfds setup, you can then replace them with symlinks to dev folders as needed.*
+The default storage location root is ~/tfds, there is not yet an env variable to control the root.
+That will come...

+S3 is first choice for any data shared between stack service.

+We'll see what to do with DuckDB, you can create a readonly connection to it on s3.
+We could setup a duckdb container that performs the loading of the database and then publish it to s3 for readonly access...

+postgreSQL uses a docker managed volume for storage.

 ### Prerequisite software
 ### pipx